Closing Bell: Boxing black box simulations in the resource theory of contextuality: What is to be done?

-\paragraph{Adaptive procedures} The main obstacle for following the same strategy for adaptive procedures is that the analogue Lemma~\ref{lem:leastsubset} fails in the adaptive case: given a function $F\colon\Ev(X_S)\to Y$, there is no clear candidate for the optimal adaptive procedure to implement $F$.
+The main obstacle when working with adaptive procedures is that the analogue of Lemma~\ref{lem:leastsubset} fails: given a function $F\colon\Ev(X_S)\to Y$, there is no clear candidate for the optimal adaptive procedure to implement $F$.
 More abstractly, Lemma~\ref{lem:leastsubset} stems from the fact that each subset $U\subseteq X_S$ defines an equivalence relation $\sim_U$ on $\Ev(X_S)$ by setting $s\sim_U t$ whenever $s|_U=t|_U$, and such equivalence relations form a sublattice of all equivalence relations on $\Ev(X_S)$.
 Similarly, any measurement protocol on $X_S$ induces an equivalence relation on $\Ev(X_S)$ by setting $s\approx t$ when running the measurement protocol on $s$ and $t$ results in the same outcome.
 However, there are relatively small examples showing that such equivalence relations no longer form a sublattice of the lattice of all equivalence relations.

-This alone does not mean that there cannot be a version of Theorem~\ref{thm:mainthm} for adaptive procedures.
+This makes it difficult to prove an adaptive variant of Theorem~\ref{thm:characterizingdeterministicprocedures} as our current proof relies heavily on Lemma~\ref{lem:leastsubset} in order to build the desired procedure.

+Nonetheless, we are still able to establish adaptive variants of Theorem~\ref{thm:mainthm} and the results from Section~\ref{sec:closure} regarding closure.
 Indeed, one can easily write down an adaptive version of $[S,T]$, and show that deterministic adaptive procedures correspond exactly to its global assignments that satisfy the predicate checking for simpliciality.
 Thus, probabilistic and adaptive global sections give rise to non-contextual models over (the adaptive variant of) $[S,T]$ that satisfy the simpliciality predicate, and moreover this adaptive version gives rise to closed structures on the adaptive versions of the categories in Definition~\ref{def:scenswithgames}.

-The problem lies in the opposite direction: given a function $\fdec{f}{\EMP(S)}{\EMP(T)}$ that preserves convex combinations, there seems to be no canonical way to associate a model $e_f\colon [S,T]$ to it in the adaptive setting.
-Perhaps one can get around this by nevertheless finding a canonical $e_f$ somehow, or alternatively one might live with this lack of canonicity and work with all possible models over $[S,T]$ that $f$ could correspond to -- as long as one of them is induced by an adaptive procedure, then so is $f$.

-\paragraph{Scenarios with structure predicates}
+\subsubsection{Scenarios with structure predicates}